Confidential

 CEO

-Founded HPC after seeing 4 billion trees cut annually for paper while a 2× stronger fiber sat in fields.
+Founded HPC after seeing billions of trees cut annually for paper while a stronger, tree-free fiber sat in fields.
 Decade in packaging, 3rd startup, published author on hemp paper.

 Julia Park